Vulnerable waters: Ecological functions

 The U.S. Environmental Protection Agency (EPA) classifies headwater streams (including ephemeral/intermittent streams) and GIWs' ecological functions in five categories: source, sink, refuge, transformation and lag functions.
 These functions depend on the level of connectivity (hydrological, sedimentological, biological) in-between the sub-components of a river system (channel, floodplain, wetlands).
 Many functions are common among streams riverine wetlands and non-floodplain wetlands.
-Many more studies have been conducted on the role of headwater streams compare to GIWs.
+Many more studies have been conducted on the role of headwater streams compared to GIWs.

 Source function

 Headwaters streams and GIWs represent the dominant sources of material and energy in river networks.
 They export water, sediment, nutrients, organic debris and organisms from the upland areas to the downstream portion of the river network.

 Headwater streams are the dominant source of water in a river network.
 They supply water downstream that is essential to aquatic habitats.
-They contribute to flooding, and in doing transfer sediments and nutrients to adjacent riverine habitats.
+They contribute to flooding, and in doing so transfer sediments and nutrients to adjacent riverine habitats.
 Headwater streams are also typically erosion zones.
 They collect sediment from bank erosion and from colluvium in mountainous areas.
 Sediment inputs from headwater streams influence the dynamic equilibrium between runoff discharge and transport capacity, responsible for aggradation and degradation of channels.
 Headwater streams also collect wood, organic matter, nutrients and fine particles through erosion and flooding of riverine wetlands.
 Headwater streams provide rich-nutrient waters that benefit micro-organisms, like algae and invertebrates.
 For example, it was demonstrated that first-order streams contribute to 40% of nitrogen reaching fourth and fifth-order streams.
 It was also demonstrated that headwater streams are sources of invertebrates that benefit the whole food chain downstream: salmonidae are a good example of species that benefit.
 Headwater streams supply organic matter downstream that is essential to physical and biological processes throughout the river network.
 They also deliver wood logs and wood debris that exert an influence over channel morphology, runoff velocity and on the spatial distribution of ecological habitats.

 GIWs can be the source of headwater streams.
 GIWs can provide the major proportion of stream's water in dry period.
 However, the process of water transfer from a GIWs to a stream is depending on antecedent moisture conditions prevailing in the GIWs.
 Under saturated conditions, GIWs will supply water to other downstream water bodies, including streams.
 There are abundant and diverse microbial populations in GIWs.
 Low pH, low salinity and presence of organic matter create favorable conditions for the development of sulfate-reducing bacteria.
 These bacteria are responsible for the production of methylmercury.
 GIWs are thus source of methylmercury, and other dissolved organic compounds and acids that can be transported downstream by temporary surface flows.
 Despite the fact the methylmercury is a particularly toxic pollutant, dissolved organic matter is a major source of energy for aquatic organisms located downstream in the river network.